 Continue Expanding in Selected Tier II Cities.
 We believe that Tier II cities present development opportunities that are well suited for our scalable business model of rapid asset turnover.
 Many Tier II cities offer a large supply of potential development sites that meet the criteria of our internal pre-set targeted returns.
 Furthermore, Tier II cities currently tend to be in an early stage of market maturity and have fewer large national developers.
 We believe that the fragmented market and relative abundance of land supply in Tier II cities, as compared to Tier I cities, offer opportunities for us to generate attractive margins and believe that our experience in and strategic focus on Tier II cities afford us the opportunity to emerge as a leading developer in these markets.
-We have rapidly expanded from one to six Tier II cities since 2006 and plan to enter into other Tier II cities that have:
+We have rapidly expanded from one to six Tier II cities since 2006.